I Need a Freak

 "I Need a Freak" is an influential rap/electro song, originally released in 1983 by the musical act Sexual Harassment.
 It has been recorded and sampled many times, most notably by the hip hop group Black Eyed Peas for their 2005 hit song "My Humps".
-The song itself quotes from Antonín Dvořák's "New World Symphony."

-In 2011, the song's composer, Lynn Tolliver, won a $1.2 million lawsuit against former collaborator, James McCants, who licensed use of the song without Tolliver's authorization.
+The late Lynn Tolliver, who composed the song, was awarded a $1.2 million lawsuit in 2011 against his former collaborator, James McCants, for using the song without permission.
 Tolliver, a popular, long-time DJ from WZAK in Cleveland, Ohio told the Cleveland Plain Dealer, "I don't get all that money, and I don't have any of it yet, but this couldn't have happened at a better time...
 I've been unemployed the last few years and was near bankruptcy, so this is a blessing."
-Tolliver was well-known in Cleveland for his on-air stunts and was once attacked by a gunman at the station in 1985.
+Tolliver, who was well known in Cleveland for his daring on-air stunts, died in February 2022 due to an undisclosed medical condition.
 Tolliver is listed under his pseudonym David Payton on the album credits.
-The song was also released on the 1996 compilation album, Old School: Volume 6, as well as the 2000 compilation, In Da Beginning...There Was Rap.
+The song was also released on the 1996 Thump Records compilation album, Old School: Volume 6, as well as the 2000 Priority Records compilation, In tha Beginning...There Was Rap.

 A dispute over royalties for the song were heard in an Ohio court in 2014.
+The Sexual Harassment band consisted of Lynne Poole, Dale Jackson, Lourdes Figueroa, Kelly Albright, Alicia Starr, and Charlie Inez.

+Cover versions

 Other artists who have covered the song include: